suramya-shah/introduction-to-microfrontends/README.md

 By proactively addressing these challenges and implementing appropriate mitigation strategies, development teams can overcome the hurdles associated with micro frontend architecture and create scalable, maintainable, and robust applications.

-## Conclusion
+Conclusion

 Micro frontends have emerged as a powerful architectural pattern for building scalable and modular web applications.
-By breaking down monolithic frontends into smaller, independent units, micro frontends offer several advantages and address many limitations of traditional approaches.
+By breaking down monolithic front ends into smaller, independent units, micro frontends offer several advantages and address many limitations of traditional approaches.

 In this blog post, we explored the concept of micro frontends, their benefits, architecture, frameworks, managing techniques, CI/CD, best practices, and challenges.
 We learned that micro frontends enable teams to work autonomously, making development, deployment, and maintenance more manageable.
 The use of different frameworks and integration types allows for flexibility and interoperability within the architecture.